Adverse Event or Safety Information

 Go to My Studies under the IRB Study Assistant.
 Open the active study for which you want to submit the report.

 To determine when and which form to submit, review the guidance above.
 Click Add New Form to start a blank form.
 You can copy a previous form by selecting the form you want to copy and clicking Copy Form.
-The copied form will open automatical
+The copied form will open automatic.

 Anyone listed on the study can sign off and submit it.